lpinca/shopify-token/README.md

   by Shopify in the confirmation redirect.
 - `code` - The authorization Code.
 You can get this from the `code` parameter passed by Shopify in the confirmation redirect.
 - `shouldReturnAllData` - Optional - A boolean with a default of `false` which only returns **access_token**.
-Setting this to true will return the full payload which is helpful when access_mode is set to online.
+Setting this to true will return the full payload which is helpful when access_mode is set to `per-user`.

 #### Return value